-Taste delicious craft beer (e. g.
-Frisches Bier, Hop Dog, Bierkiste, True Brew, Geyerwally).

-Enjoy the impressively colourful hustle and bustle on a guided tour of the Großmarkthalle, one of Europe's largest wholesale markets.
+Taste delicious craft beer (e.g. Frisches Bier, Hop Dog, Bierkiste, True Brew, Geyerwally).
+Website Enjoy the impressively colourful hustle and bustle on a guided tour of the Großmarkthalle, one of Europe's largest wholesale markets.

-Quarter 3

-Altstadt

-Real life in the centre
+District 3 Altstadt Real life in the centre

-Altstadt

-The bustling, beautiful city centre

-In much the same way as in Europe's other big cities, Munich's Old Town is something of a city within a city.
-That's why when the locals make a weekend pilgrimage to the city centre, they say, "I'm going into town," where they stroll through the Viktualienmarkt, run errands in one of the traditional department stores or pop into one of the cosy inns.
+There is always something going on at Karlsplatz Stachus in front of the Karlstor Altstadt The bustling, beautiful city centre Much like in other major European cities, Munich's Old Town feels like a city within the city.
+That's why when the locals make a weekend pilgrimage to the city centre, they say, "I'm going into town", where they stroll through the Viktualienmarkt, run errands in one of the traditional department stores or pop into one of the cosy inns.
 Join the people of Munich and discover the pedestrian zones, long-established shops and spectacular sights!
+Website

-Even more tips

-Munich insiders reveal their favourite places here:
+Even more tips Munich insiders reveal their favourite places here: